White Cake Recipe

 • Preheat the oven to 350 degrees.
 Grease two 8 inch round cake pans and line the bottom with parchment paper.
 Set aside for later.

-• Whisk the flour, sugar, baking powder and salt in a large measuring cup.
+• Whisk the flour, baking powder and salt in a large measuring cup.
 Set aside for later.

 • Add the butter and sugar to the bowl of a stand mixer fitted with the paddle attachment.
 Mix at medium speed until the sugar and butter fully combine and are light and fluffy, about 2 minutes.